Bonin Islands: Geography and administration

-Although not part of the Bonins (小笠原群島, Ogasawara-guntō) geographically, the nearby Volcano IslandsNishinoshima (Rosario Island), Okinotorishima (Parece Vela), and Minamitorishima (Marcus Island)are organized as part of Ogasawara municipality (小笠原村, Ogasawara-mura).
+Although not part of the Bonins (小笠原群島, Ogasawara-guntō) geographically, the nearby Volcano Islands, Nishinoshima (Rosario Island), Okinotorishima (Parece Vela), and Minamitorishima (Marcus Island) are organized as part of Ogasawara municipality (小笠原村, Ogasawara-mura).
 Ogasawara itself is organized as a subprefecture of Tokyo.
 In Japanese, the geographical expression for the full range of the municipality is the "Ogasawara Archipelago" (小笠原諸島, Ogasawara-shotō) which in turn is sometimes calqued back into English as another meaning for "the Bonin Islands".

 Geology

 The Bonin Islands are a part of the Izu–Bonin–Mariana Arc of Pacific islands.
 A fore arc, they lie above the subduction zone where the Pacific Plate slides beneath the Philippine Sea Plate.
 This began during the Eocene, simultaneously producing the deep Bonin Trench to the east about 50 million years ago and prolonged volcanic activity that created the islands on the west around 48 million years ago.
 The Bonins are mostly composed of an andesitic volcanic rock called boninite, rich in magnesium oxide, chromium, and silicon dioxide.
 They may represent the exposed parts of an ophiolite that has not yet been emplaced on oceanic crust.
 Although the area is currently dormant, most of the islands still have steep shorelines, often with sea cliffs ranging from 50 to 100 m high.

 The Volcano Islands are much younger and still geologically active.
 Iwo Jima is a dormant volcano characterized by rapid uplift and several hot springs.
 The highest point in the entire chain lies on South Iwo Jima, at 916 m.
 In November 2013, a new volcanic island formed offshore from Nishinoshima and eventually merged with it.

 The islands are fringed with healthy coral reefs and have many small beaches.